slomanshield/opswat_eval/README.md

 library used for http: WinHttp (built into MFC)

+library used for json: rapidjson (headers included for build)

 to run please open a command prompt in the release directory and to use the .exe the commands are as follows

 opswat_eval.exe upload_file <file_path> <api_key>